 Mario Raviglione

-Mario has been Full Professor of Global Health at the University of Milan, Italy, since 2018 and co-director of the Centre for Multidisciplinary Research on Health Science (MACH).
-Between 1991 and 2017, he worked at WHO in Geneva where he was Director of the Global Tuberculosis (TB) Programme (2003-2017) and responsible for global policies and standards on TB care, control and research, while collaborating with more than 50 countries worldwide.
+Mario C.B.
+Raviglione is Full Professor of Global Health at the University of Milan, Italy, that he joined in 2018 and co-director of the Centre for Multidisciplinary Research on Health Science (MACH).
+Between 1991 and 2017, he worked at the World Health Organization (WHO) in Geneva where he was Director of the Global Tuberculosis (TB) Programme (2003-2017) and responsible for global policies and standards on TB care, control and research.